-The French word dame means ‘lady’, just like its Spanish cognate dama, which is a loanword from French, first attested in the 13th century.
+The French word dame, pronounced [ˈdam], means ‘lady’, just like its Spanish cognate dama, which is a loanword from French, first attested in the 13th century.
 Originally, Fr. dame was a broader term meaning ‘mistress’ and ‘wife’ in addition to ‘lady’.
-English also borrowed the word dame from Old French dame in the 13th century, but it never fully replaced the patrimonial word lady.[d]
-Eng. dame is mostly archaic term nowadays.
+English also borrowed the word dame from Old French dame in the 13th century, but it never fully replaced the patrimonial English word lady.[d]
+Eng. dame, pronounced [ˈdeɪ̯m] in modern English, is mostly an archaic term nowadays.
 Historically it has been used as a term to refer to different types of women, from ‘a woman holding a nonhereditary title conferred by a sovereign in recognition of personal merit or service to the country’ (AHD) (in Britain) to ‘an elderly or mature woman’ (COED).
 In English, dame is an archaic or historical term nowadays.

 English borrowed the word madam from Old French around the year 1300.
-In Middle English it was spelled madame, like in French.
+In Middle English, it was spelled madame, like in French.
+Eng. madam is pronounced [ˈmæɾəm] (or [ˈmædəm] in British English).
 The original use of this was as ‘a form of respectful or polite address (substituted for the name) originally used by servants in speaking to their mistress, and by people generally in speaking to a lady of high rank; subsequently used with progressively extended application, and now capable of being (in certain circumstances) employed in addressing a woman of whatever rank or position’ (OED).
 Today, madam is used as a polite way to address woman, equivalent to the male sir.
 For this use, the word is pronounced [ˈmæm] and typically spelled ma’am (it rhymes with jam).
 Otherwise, it is used ‘used at the beginning of a business letter to a woman, when you do not know her name’, as in Dear Madam, as well as ‘to address a woman who has an important official position’, as in Madam President / Ambassador / Secretary, etc. (LDCE).
-Curiously, it is also used for ‘a woman who is in charge of a brothel’ since at least 1871 (LDCE).
+Curiously, the word madam has also been used in English as a noun with the meaning ‘a woman who is in charge of a brothel’ since at least 1871 (LDCE).

-By the way, the source of French madame, namely Latin mea domina, is also the source of Old Italian madonna (equivalent to Standard Italian mia donna).
-This loanword word was originally associated with the Virgin Mary and artistic depictions of her, which is how dictionaries define the word in English: ‘the Virgin Mary’ and ‘an image or figure of the Virgin Mary’ (AHD).
+By the way, the Latin source of French madame, namely the phrase mea domina, is also the source of Old Italian madonna (equivalent to Standard Italian mia donna).
+This word was often associated with the Virgin Mary and artistic depictions of her, which is how dictionaries define the English loaned cognate of this word, namely ‘the Virgin Mary’ and ‘an image or figure of the Virgin Mary’ (AHD).
 English borrowed the word madonna from Italian in the 1580s.
 This word has been used as a woman’s name as well.
 Most Americans perhaps think of US entertainer Madonna when they hear this word.
 This is actually not just an artistic name for this performer, but one that was given her by her parents (it is also the name of her mother, a French Canadian).

-The female name Donna in English comes from Italian donna, and thus from Latin dŏmĭna.
-In Modern Italian, the common noun donna means just ‘woman’ and ‘wife’, though earlier it also meant ‘lady’.
+The woman’s name Donna in English comes from Italian donna, and thus from Latin dŏmĭna.
+In Modern Italian, the common noun donna means ‘woman’ and ‘wife’, though earlier it also meant ‘lady’.
+(The equivalent in Catalan is dona, which also means ‘woman’ and ‘wife’.)
 English prima donna is a phrase loaned from Italian, where it means ‘first lady’.
 The term was borrowed into English in 1782 to refer to the ‘the chief female singer in an opera or opera company’ (COED).
-Fifty years later, the English term acquired a secondary sense ‘a very temperamental and self-important person’ (COED), which is probably the first (or only) meaning that most Americans think of when they hear the word.
+Fifty years later, the English term acquired a secondary sense ‘a very temperamental and self-important person’ (COED), which is probably the first (or only) meaning that most Americans think of when they hear this word.

 [a] Another word containing this root in Spanish senectud, a fancy way to say (synonym of) vejez ‘old age’.
 This is a loanword from Lat. sĕnectus, which as an adjective meant ‘aged, very old’ and as a noun ‘old age, extreme age, senility’ (L&S).
 English has borrowed a word related to this one, though it also quite formal or technical and rare.
 The word is the adjective senescent [səˈnɛsənt], which means ‘becoming old and showing the effects of getting older’ (LDCE), a synonym of ageing.
 It is a mid-17th century loanword from Lat. sĕnēscēns (acc. sĕnēscēntem), present participle of the verb senēscĕre ‘to grow old’, inchoative form of the verb sĕnēre ‘to be old’, all from the root sĕn‑.
 English also has the verb senesce [sɪˈnɛs], a technical term in biology that means ‘to deteriorate with age’, said of a living organism (COED).
 This verb is not really a loan of the Latin verbs we just saw but rather a back-formation of the adjective senescent.
 Also derived from the adjective senescent in English, in the late 17th century, is the abstract noun senescense [səˈnɛsəns] ‘old age’, a synonym (and paronym) of Sp. senectud.